Benny-Nottonson/voodoo/README.md

 ## License

-Distributed under the MIT License.
+Distributed under the Apache License v2.0 with LLVM Exceptions.
 See [LICENSE](https://github.com/Benny-Nottonson/voodoo/blob/main/LICENSE) for more information.

 ## Authors